Kneemund/jadb-sl/README.md

   Commands to manage and get information about channels.

     - `channel init <@USER> [@USER...]`:
-      Links a user/multiple users to a channel and automatically grants them channel overwrites for managing the channel, creating webhooks and access to other light-weight moderation commands.
+      Link a user/multiple users to a channel and automatically grant them channel overwrites for managing the channel, creating webhooks and access to light-weight moderation commands.

     - `channel reset`:
-      Resets the channel and deletes its data in the database.
+      Reset the channel and delete its data in the database.

     - `channel config <text|link|thumbnail|reset>`:
       Setup information for `download` and other commands that require information about the channel.